Pablo Escobar, the FARC, the Darien Gap, Ingrid Bettancourt… these are just a few things that first come to mind when you think of Colombia.

 After our time there, it was like being transported to another world to visit the newer sections of Cartagena: El Laguito and Bocagrande.
 There you’ll find modern high-rises, nightclubs, and shopping—the encroachment of the 21st century upon the shoreline.
 I loved bouncing back and forth between past and present here as well—dancing through the night at a beachside nightclub after a “Rumba Chiva” tour of the city, then waking up early to take a tour bus out to the middle of nowhere to suspend myself over 1 kilometer of mud in El Volcan del Totumo.
 By far the best part of our trip to Colombia however, was our time spent on Playa Blanca.

 Playa Blanca is a gorgeous strip of white sand beach on the island of Baru, about a 30 minute boat ride out into the Caribbean off of Cartagena.
 To get to this tiny slice of paradise, we woke up early on the designated morning (boats don’t go to and from the island every day), and headed down to an open air fish market outside of the main city.
 We waded through palapas with piles of fish, vegetables, sneakers (you name it pretty much), and hopped on a tiny little speedboat laden down with supplies and filled mostly with locals who live on Baru.
 The tiny boat sped us out to Playa Blanca, dropping us off in the surf right off the beach.
 Playa Blanca is not a place to bring your valuables—all you really need is a bathing suit (and maybe a sleeping bag).
 We left our packs in a lockbox at the hostel, and just brought a small bag with a change of clothes out to the island.
 The time we spent there was so relaxing and pristine.
 It is what you imagine the Caribbean to be—beautiful turquoise water, sparkling beaches.
 We stayed at “Hugo’s Place”—basically a collection of tents right on the beach with a bit of shade from the sun.
-We ate fish that Hugo and his family caught and cooked for us, drank coconut milk right from the coconut, and explored the tiny peninsula of Playa Blanca.
+We ate fish that Hugo and his family caught and cooked for us, drank coconut water right from the coconut, and explored the tiny peninsula of Playa Blanca.
 After a few days without running water, we were ready to head back to the mainland.
 Roughing it like that certainly isn’t for everyone, and you can see Playa Blanca if you book a tour to the Islas Rosarios—the boats stop at Playa Blanca on the way back to Cartagena.

 All in all, I was delighted by my decision to spend my vacation in Colombia.
 If you’re thinking about including it in your around the world trip, I can’t recommend it highly enough.
 With President Uribe and the US working to crack down on the FARC, I think Colombia will continue to get safer and safer.
 I’d like to keep it my little secret, because there are so many untouched, beautiful and remote places there – but since I had such a GREAT experience visiting Colombia I feel obligated to share it with you.